Manage

 Low morale means that people don’t trust or care about others’ success as much.
 When morale isn’t high for a team, they don’t believe their work is important, and they don’t put much effort into it.
 That means less collaboration, less brainstorming, and worse results.

-Remember, one of the definitions of morale was “a sense of common purpose with respect to a group.”
 Without that sense of common purpose, teamwork, trust, and enthusiasm, teams won’t be as effective nor as communicative.
 They just won’t care.

 4. Turnover